mariamnaiem234/Student-Performance-Analysis/README.md

 - Private schools show a slight edge in average scores
 - High teacher quality is correlated with better student outcomes

-## 📸 Screenshots
-(Add screenshots here of your dashboard and notebook if available)

 ## ✍️ Author
 Mariam Mohamed Naiem – AI & ML and Data Analysis Engineering Student